SavioMenifer/savi.oooo/src/posts/work/fireflyisland.md

 Firefly Island was designed and evaluated with users in the Neos VR platform over two design iterations.
 During the evaluations, users were able to freely explore the world as a pair, after which they shared their experience through an interview and video recording.
 This provided us **qualitative insights** on how users made use of social VR affordances in the world.
 In addition, we also obtained useful **design knowledge that can be appropriated by designers and researchers** to create future intimate experiences in social VR.

+Some of the interesting findings were:
+- Physical gestures and actions are a central part of intimacy in VR.
+To some users, being able to **‘feel’ virtual touch** through the phenomenon of *phantom touch* makes **physical interactions more intimate**.
+- *Mirrors* in VR have the potential to enhance physical interactions by **increasing awareness of one’s virtual surroundings**, and enhancing the sense of embodiment in an avatar.
+- In VR, users can use more than just their avatar or voice to express themselves.
+Sometimes, even the world around them can be used to express emotions, agreement or interest in a **multi-modal way**.
+- The hats in Firefly Island, which glow when users wearing them get close to each other demonstrated how **physical interactions** in VR can be complemented by accompanying **visual feedback**.
+This can be used to guide users towards specific locations or actions.
+- Encouraging **learning and teaching opportunities** between users can be a way to foster interdependence and connection.

 ![Two people with animal-like avatars sitting around the campfire, roasting marshmallows.](assets/work/fireflyisland/marshmallows.jpg){.wide}

 ![A book explaining how the hide and seek game in Firefly Island works.](assets/work/fireflyisland/book.jpg){.wide}